hyenaz7984

 • Thank you for taking part in the workshop.
 In order to confirm your place, please fill in the following form and transfer the workshop fee of 250€ (200€ earlybird before December 23) to the following account:

-Bank Name: Solaris
+Bank Name: Berliner Volksbank

 Account Name: Benjamin Teicher

-Description: HYENAZ Workshop
+Description: HYENAZ Sound Design

 We have a limited number of discounted soli-places available for those without the means to pay the full workshop fee.
 Please write to us if this applies to you.